ai tools for estate planning

 Layer 4: Quantitative modeling and scenario analysis

-The most sophisticated ai tools for estate planning go beyond documents and quantify outcomes.
+The most sophisticated ai tools for estate planning go beyond documents and helps surface outcomes.
 Modeling may include:

 n- Cash-flow projections for GRATs, SLATs, CLATs, and ILIT funding

-Modern tools like SuccessionLabX use AI, Monte Carlo simulation, and game theory to quantify wealth transfer risks across 30 parameters.
+Modern tools like SuccessionLabX use AI, scenario analysis, and structured decision analysis to helps surface wealth transfer risks across a structured succession questionnaire.
 It explicitly separates risks into three dimensions: external environment shocks, heir personality, and family dynamics.

 A real-world example is an estate plan built around a single operating business with cyclical revenue.
-A Monte Carlo model can show the probability that liquidity to pay estate taxes will be insufficient under recession timing, prompting earlier recapitalization, insurance redesign, or charitable planning adjustments.
+A scenario model can show the probability that liquidity to pay estate taxes will be insufficient under recession timing, prompting earlier recapitalization, insurance redesign, or charitable planning adjustments.

 Key Takeaway: Modeling shifts the conversation from “what is legal” to “what is resilient under uncertainty.”